BrighterCommand/Rewind/README.md

 ## Versioned Documentation

 For BrighterCommand to support multiple major versions, it needs to be able to support multiple versions of our documentation.
 With each new major version it is likely that something changes in the documentation but not everything changes.
-So to avoid "cut and paste" of all documents into the documentation for each version, we want to be able to copy the common documentation and then the version specific documentation to build the documentation for each version.
+We need GitBook to offer at least two versions- current and last.
+But GitBook does not allow multiple links to the same file within the TOC.
+This means that wach version must have its own copy of any file in the TOC.
+If both 9.0.0 and 10.0.0 have the file Introduction, then each version's TOC must point to a separate copy of the file.
+So to avoid "cut and paste" of all documents into the documentation for each version, we want to be able to copy the common files to each version and then the version specific documentation to use with the TOC for each version.

 ## Directory structure